Concept Statement

 Thesis Statement

 Memory is spatial, but the mediums we use to preserve it flatten it into something you look at rather than inhabit.
 3D Gaussian Splatting and VR now make it possible to capture a real place and let someone physically step inside it.
-This thesis uses that possibility as a new canvas for spatial experience design.
-Drawing on my background in lighting design, I created a curated archive of personal spaces in VR, to explore what happens when a viewer is invited into not just a place, but the way someone else perceives and remembers it.
+But presence alone produces a room, not a memory.
+This thesis proposes that what turns a captured space into a shared spatial memory is the personal layer: light tuned to how the place is remembered, ambient sound, narration, and curation that selects spaces for personal significance rather than visual interest.
+Drawing on my background in lighting design, I built a curated VR archive of eight personally meaningful places, each layered with this design language, to explore what happens when a viewer is invited into not just a place, but the way someone else perceives and remembers it.